A Guide to GDPR Compliance for US Ecommerce Businesses

 Although you may not today deal with EU based customers, this may change in the future.
 As your business expands, it is essential to be aware of changes in GDPR compliance.

-For further reading on this topic, you can visit GDPR Checklist which is a project created to help businesses navigate the new GDPR landscape.
+For further reading on this topic, you can visit this GDPR Checklist which is a project created to help businesses navigate the new GDPR landscape.
+There are many exciting tools emerging to help with data privacy, such as Compliance Board which is currently in beta.